LEARNAcademy/syllabus/react/create-react-app.md

 #### Overview

-Until late 2016, the hardest part about working with React was just getting a new app set up with the appropriate dependencies.
-Facebook, the creators of React, recognized this problem and released some tools to help developers get started more easily using terminal commands.
-A command in the terminal can create the file base file structure for creating a new React application.
+Until late 2016, the hardest part about working with React was getting a new application set up with the appropriate dependencies.
+Facebook, the creators of React, released a set of command line tools to help developers easily spin up the basic structure of a new React application.
+Once the base structure has been created, we can add additional files for components that will work together to create an application.

 #### Previous Lecture (47 min)